 The comparative analysis of systems and signalling pathways requires the examination of genomes and predicted proteomes across a diverse spectrum of species.
 Thus, an essential preliminary step is selecting the species that best fit the research context.
 A primary consideration is determining the appropriate taxonomic sampling based on the research question.
 For example, in Chapters 3 and 4, primary focus was on early branching animals and closest relatives of animals, reflecting the onset of vision in the early stages of animal evolution.
 Yet, given the possibly ancient origin of certain components of the pathways under study, it was crucial to incorporate representatives from all major eukaryotic lineages.
-For this, my primary references were Adl 2019 for eukaryotic classification and Burki 2020 for phylogenetic relationships (Adl et al. 2019; Burki et al. 2020).
+For this, my primary references were Adl et al. 2019 for eukaryotic classification and Burki et al. 2020 for phylogenetic relationships (Adl et al. 2019; Burki et al. 2020).
 In contrast, the chemokine signalling system is known only in vertebrates, with some non-canonical components potentially existing in other bilaterians.
 As such, in Chapter 5, species sampling was limited to animals, with an emphasis on vertebrates, a balanced representation of other bilaterians and a few non-bilaterians for a comprehensive search.
 Another vital consideration in species selection is the quality of available genomes/proteomes.
 The quality of the predicted proteome can significantly impact the outcomes and reliability of subsequent bioinformatic analyses.
 High-quality genomes, which are characterised by high levels of completeness and accuracy offer a more reliable representation of an organism’s genetic blueprint.
 Errors, contamination or ambiguities in the sequence can lead to false or missed identifications, impacting downstream analyses (Simion et al. 2018; Waterhouse et al. 2018; Manni et al. 2021; Simakov et al. 2022).
 A hallmark of high-quality proteomes is their completeness.
 If a gene family is not identified in a species with a high-quality complete proteome, then it likely reflects true absence and not a technical limitation.
 In certain scenarios, there might be key species essential to the study, that may have a proteome with low level of completeness.
 To compensate for this, the solution is to incorporate multiple closely related species, thereby amplifying the chances of detecting the presence of specific gene families within that taxonomic lineage.
 The tool I used to assess the proteome completeness was BUSCO (Benchmarking Universal Single-Copy Orthologs) (Waterhouse et al. 2018; Manni et al. 2021).
 BUSCO searches the proteomes for a list of genes that are known to be universally present in single copy (the “BUSCO” genes) within a taxon.
 It scans the dataset using lineage-specific BUSCO profiles built using hidden Markov models (HMMs), statistical models that can capture the patterns in a set of sequences (Krogh et al. 1994).
-The choice of lineage for the search depends on the organisms under study.
+The choice of lineage to assess the completeness for the search depends on the organisms under study.
 For example, in Chapters 3 and 4 I employed the BUSCO profiles designed for eukaryotes, whereas in Chapter 5, I utilized those tailored for metazoans.
 By providing the percentage of complete BUSCOs identified in each proteome searched, it offers a quantitative measure of the completeness of a dataset in terms of expected gene content.
 It also differentiates between complete BUSCO genes found in single versus multiple copies.
 As BUSCO genes are expected to be found in single copy, a high percentage of multi-copy complete BUSCOs may be an indicator of assembly issues.
 It also assesses the percentage of fragmented and missing BUSCOs, thereby providing a full picture of the proteome completeness.
 Combining this rigorous assessment with taxonomic considerations, it was possible to build tailored species databases for each Chapter, ensuring the robustness of the subsequent analyses.

 Phylogenetic analyses